DjangoGirls/organizer-manual/step_by_step/README.md

 Take a look at [Getting Started with Trello](http://help.trello.com/article/899-getting-started-video-demo) if you're not familiar with this project management tool.

+If you're working with a team, we strongly recommend you to read this awesome [blog post](http://blog.djangogirls.org/post/138915381173/a-toolkit-of-awesome-tips-tricks-from-seasoned) made by Django Girls Budapest team.
+It's full of precious tips to keep your group organized.

 Let's see how organizing a Django Girls event looks on the timeline:

 ### 3 months before